Alexandra Shipp

-Alexandra Shipp (born July 16, 1991) is an American actress and singer who rose to prominence for portraying singer Aaliyah in the Lifetime television film Aaliyah: The Princess of R&B (2014) and Kimberly Woodruff in the film Straight Outta Compton (2015).
+Alexandra Shipp (born July 16, 1991) is an American actress and singer who rose to prominence for portraying singer Aaliyah in the Lifetime television film Aaliyah: The Princess of R&B (2014), and Kimberly Woodruff, in the film Straight Outta Compton (2015).

 Shipp is best known for playing Storm in the X-Men franchise, starting with X-Men: Apocalypse, Abby Suso in the 2018 romantic comedy Love, Simon, and Susan Wilson in musical drama tick, tick...
 BOOM!

 Early life

 Shipp was born in Phoenix, Arizona.
 Her mother is a Kundalini yoga teacher, and her father James Sr. is a marketing executive.
 She has two brothers, James and Jordan, and a stepsister, Kasia.
 Shipp was educated at Squaw Peak Elementary School, Arizona School for the Arts, and St. Mary's Catholic High School in Phoenix.
 She moved to Los Angeles at the age of 17 to pursue an acting career.

 Career

 In 2009, Shipp made her acting debut with a minor role in Alvin and the Chipmunks: The Squeakquel.
 She went on to star in the third season of Nickelodeon's mystery teen drama series House of Anubis, playing the role of KT Rush.

 In 2014, Shipp gained attention for her roles as Dani Raymond in the VH1 television film sequel Drumline: A New Beat and Aaliyah Haughton, the title role, in the Lifetime television film Aaliyah: The Princess of R&B. For the latter performance, Shipp also sang.
 She next portrayed Ice Cube's wife, Kimberly Woodruff, in the biographical drama film Straight Outta Compton, which chronicled the careers of hip hop group N.W.A.
 In 2016, she co-starred in Bryan Singer's superhero film X-Men: Apocalypse as Ororo Munroe/Storm, a weather-controlling mutant previously portrayed by Halle Berry.
 In 2018, she starred alongside Nick Robinson and Jorge Lendeborg Jr. in Love, Simon and Kathryn Prescott and Lucy Hale in Dude, both high school comedy films.

 She reprised the role of Ororo Munroe / Storm in the 2019 film Dark Phoenix, and, the same summer, also starred as Sasha Arias in the Shaft sequel.

 In 2021 she starred in the film adaptation of tick, tick...
 BOOM! as Susan.

 Shipp starred in Greta Gerwig’s Barbie, released on July 21, 2023.
 In November 2023, Shipp was cast in the revenge thriller film Violent Ends, which co-stars Billy Magnussen and Nick Stahl.
-Additionally, she will star in the horror film Forbidden Fruits as a member of a witch cult operating out of a retail store.
-Both films will be released by IFC Films in 2026.
+Additionally, she starred in the horror film Forbidden Fruits as a member of a witch cult operating out of a retail store.
+Both films were released by IFC Films in 2026.